Isaac-alencar/crab-game/README.md

 ## Features

 - 🦀 Control a cute crab to navigate the game board.
-- 🍎 Eat fruits to grow longer and score points.
+- 🍎 Eat fruits to score points.
-- 🚫 Avoid collisions with the crab's own body and game boundaries.
+- 🚫 Avoid collisions with the game boundaries.
-- 🎮 Responsive and user-friendly interface.
+- 🎮 User-friendly interface.

 ## Installation